 - Liaise with the Supervisor to discuss any messing arrangements for Officials are in line with the programme of events.

 - During any interval the field of play and the ring / rings are free of litter.

 7. Post Event Tasks.
 The major post-event task is to conduct the event ‘wash-up’.
 Lessons learned, and improvements must be discussed with those responsible, accounts need to be balanced and audited and letters of thanks written to sponsors and outside agencies.
-Upon receipt of the bill for para-medics forward it to the sS Boxing Offices/Secretaries for payment.
+Upon receipt of the bill for para-medics forward it to the sS Boxing Officers/Secretaries for payment.

 a.
 Tournament Record Sheet should be photographed and emailed where possible to the sS Secretary and a hard copy must be posted to the sS Secretary the day after the event, a copy held by the unit until notification from the Secretary of receipt of the postal copy.